At the heart of the General Terms and Conditions Governing Grants are the obligations that are imposed on an applicant by the acceptance of a grant.

 The Centrale Commissie Mensgebonden Onderzoek (CCMO) has more information on METCs, and the CCD website has more information on animal experiments.

 ZonMw grants are paid inclusive of VAT.
-Whether you are liable to pay the VAT on this income depends on whether you perform a service to ZonMw in return; if you do, then you are not liable for VAT.
+Whether you are liable to pay VAT on this income depends on whether you perform a service to ZonMw in return.
+If you do not, then you are not liable for VAT.
 You are liable to pay VAT, however, if the grant represents a fee paid by ZonMw in return for carrying out an assignment, or if ZonMw obtains a direct benefit from the activities for which the grant was awarded.

 Your grant application should always be accompanied by a detailed budget.
 Before you complete the budget form, please read ZonMw’s General Terms and Conditions Governing Grants.

 Choose the right budget form for your type of organisation.
 It will comprise the following budget components: staffing, materials, implementation costs, other costs, and third-party contributions.
 It will require the signature of both the main applicant and the person responsible for finances within your organisation.

 ZonMw’s audit protocol has been aligned with the Koninklijke NIVRA (merged into the Royal Netherlands Institute of Chartered Accountants, the NBA) and its feasibility has been tested by the Controleprotocollen (COPRO) working group.
 It came into force on 1 January 2011, and applies to all ZonMw projects to which the General Terms and Conditions Governing Grants of 1 January 2009 also apply.